 Over tens of thousands of years, our ancient ancestors all over the world (as reported by the studies of anthropologists) discovered how to maximize human abilities of mind and spirit for healing and problem-solving.
 The remarkable system of methods they developed is today known as "shamanism," a term that comes from a Siberian tribal word (in Russia) for its practitioners: "shaman" (pronounced SHAH-mahn).
-Shamans are a type of medicine man or woman especially distinguished by the use of journeys to hidden worlds otherwise mainly known through myth, dream, and near-death experiences.
+Shamans are healers, teachers, scholars and spiritual guides who are distinguished by the use of journeys to hidden worlds otherwise mainly known through myth, dream, and near-death experiences.

 Shamanism is the practice of using altered states of consciousness to obtain information available to all of us and then to use this information in the healing of the mind, body, and spirit.
 Sometimes there is drumming or chanting used, but that is not necessary.
 It might be compared to self hypnosis.
 That is an over simplified description of the process.

 Shamanic practices vary around the world and dates back 30,000 years as evidenced by the paintings on the walls of caves.
 Anthropologists say that it originated in northern Asia.
 Shamanic practices are often regarded as spiritual practices.
 There is evidence of it's practices 20,000 years ago in Europe and Africa.
 Concrete evidence exists that shamanism existed 10,000 years ago.
 Traditionally Shamans were chosen by the tribe or they inherited the duties but as the practices have declined because of Christianity, a modern version of training can now be chosen.

 A Spiritual Journey